-Three years ago the poet Benjamin Zephaniah looked back at the evolution of racism in Britain.
-In poetry and prose he presents evidence that is disturbingly topical in a week of continuing upheaval in the UK.
+In 2016, on the 50th anniversary of the Race Relations Act, the poet Benjamin Zephaniah looked back at the evolution of racism in Britain.
+In poetry and prose he presented evidence that is disturbingly topical in a week of continuing upheaval in the UK.

 If you have six minutes to spare it is worth watching the short programme Benjamin Zephaniah made for Newsnight with his trade mark flair, fury, and some fun.
 Here (unsure of copyright) I transcribe sections of the YouTube video.
 The language has an energy and urgency which seems to fit the substance of recent Sceptical Scot articles on immigration and the revolutionary spirit of 1968 revisited.